dyashkir/dyashkir.github.com/_posts/2011-12-21-Nodejs-tutorial-for-Heather-Payne-and-Ladies-Learning-Code-Part-2.md

 First we split the string containing the file using split (, being the delimiter), splitting creates an array of names then we use forEach to execute a function on each element of that array.

-We first trim the name to remove spaces or line breaks.
+We first trim the name to remove spaces and line breaks.
 Next we need to handle two cases, user being in the structure and not.
 If user is in the structure *if(peopleDictionary[name])* then we increment the counter using ++ operator in effect adding 1 to the counter of number of times this user has appeared before.
 In the else part we handle user that we never saw before by setting his counter to 1.

 Final stretch
 -------------